fedex2118/Game-Discovery-on-Cloud-AWS-/README.md

 # Game-Discovery-on-Cloud-AWS
 The whole system architecture was made to pass the "Cloud Computing" exam for the computer science master's degree at "La Sapienza" - University of Rome.
-<b>It was implemented using Spring Boot with microservices pattern, Swagger technology (SpringDoc), WebClient, Hibernate, Redis Cache, MySQL DB, Docker and AWS.
+<br>It was implemented using Spring Boot with microservices pattern, Swagger technology (SpringDoc), WebClient, Hibernate, Redis Cache, MySQL DB, Docker and AWS.
-<b>This repository contains all the projects (microservices and GatewayAPI) implementations, DB scripts and also test implementation part (Python_Locust) that was used directly to test the services on AWS.
+<br>This repository contains all the projects (microservices and GatewayAPI) implementations, DB scripts and also test implementation part (Python_Locust) that was used directly to test the services on AWS.

-<b>More details about the architecture and deployment can be read on the report.pdf.
+<br>More details about the architecture and deployment can be read on the report.pdf.

 # AWS Deployment Diagram